jens-na/backupmonitor-client/README.md

 backupmonitor-client
 ====================

-an async backup monitor utility written in Java
+an async backup monitor utility using JMS, written in Java